virtual-labs/exp-klann-mechanism-nitk/experiment/theory.md

 **Mathematical Model**

-The system was modelled as two joined four bar mechanisms with the first mechanism being :OA â€“ AB â€“ BF â€“ FO and the second mechanism being : FC â€“ CD â€“ DE â€“ EF .
+The system was modelled as two joined four bar mechanisms with the first mechanism being : OA – AB – BF – FO and the second mechanism being : FC – CD – DE – EF .
 Here the link FC was imaginary.

 OA = r1